Vitamix vs Blendtec blenders – which should you buy?

 Vitamix vs Blendtec blenders - which is best?
 We delve into the must-know features to help you choose between these two premium blenders

-It often comes down to Vitamix vs Blendtec if you're in the market for a good blender.
+If you're in the market for a good blender, it'll often come down to the Vitamix vs Blendtec.
 Both are great choices if you're serious about making tasty smoothies, crushing ice and making homemade dips.
-If you look out for the blender used in your favorite smoothie shop, you'll see that the professionals usually opt for a Vitamix or a Blendtec.
+In fact, you'll see that the professionals usually opt for a Vitamix or a Blendtec when they're making smoothies.

 Many of the best blenders are cheaper than Vitamix or Blendtec blenders, and it's also worth considering Nutribullet vs Ninja.
 However, plenty of home cooks should still consider Vitamix or Blendtec because of their high-quality, durable designs.
 It's worth investing in either brand if you use a blender every day, as both offer reliable appliances for cooking, puréeing, and crushing ice.